Devers hits solo shot, drives in 4; Red Sox beat Jays 5-4

 UP NEXT

-Blue Jays: LHP Thomas Pannone (2-3, 6.18 ERA), a native of Cranston, R.I., is expected to be recalled from Buffalo and start Thursday afternoon’s series finale.
+Blue Jays: LHP Thomas Pannone (2-3, 6.18 ERA), a native of Cranston, R.I., is expected to be recalled from Buffalo and start Thursday afternoon’s series finale, but his fight from Buffalo was canceled and the club is still trying to get him in for the game.

 Red Sox: LHP Chris Sale (3-9, 4.27) looks to turnaround his rough season.
 He’s allowed five runs in three straight starts for the first time in his career.